ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 3. In App.jsx, render a header that contains two links:
      - "Where in the world?" should link to the Home page
      - "Saved Countries" should link to the SavedCountries page
-4. In the `src` folder, create a `pages` folder
-5. In the `pages` folder, set up components for each page by making these 3 files: Home.jsx, SavedCountries.jsx, and CountryDetail.jsx
-6. In App.css, style the header
+4. In App.css, style the header
-7. Don't forget to push your code to Github!
+5. Don't forget to push your code to Github!

 ### In the Home page, display localData from `localData.js` file as CountryCard components
 1. In Home.jsx, import the `localData.js` file.
 This file contains all of the data about each country as an array of objects.
-2. In Home.jsx, display the data for all countries as **CountryCard** components.
+3. In Home.jsx, display the country data as **CountryCard** components.
-3. In App.css, style the Home page and CountryCard components according to the Figma designs
+4. In App.css, style the Home page and CountryCard components according to the Figma designs
-4. Don't forget to push your code to Github!
+5. Don't forget to push your code to Github!

 ### Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.